Chris Thomas (music producer): Recording sessions with Pink Floyd

 In any event, Thomas's involvement resulted in both Waters and Gilmour being satisfied with the final release.
 He also synchronised the echo on "Us and Them" and was at the session for "The Great Gig in the Sky".

 Recording sessions with Badfinger

 Thomas produced a trio of albums for power pop group Badfinger on the tail end of their career, beginning with 1973's Ass, and 1974's Badfinger and Wish You Were Here albums.
 Ass was originally recorded with Badfinger producing, but the group later admitted they were incapable of producing themselves.
 Members Pete Ham and Tom Evans solicited Thomas' help in cleaning up existing recordings and laying down new tracks.
 Although the succeeding album Badfinger retained Thomas from the outset and was considered by critics to be an improvement in production, neither album was successful in the marketplace.

 For their third project together, Thomas held a meeting with the group and pleaded that they all concentrate on making the best record they could muster.
 It turned out that Wish You Were Here garnered the most positive critical response from periodicals, including Rolling Stone magazine.

+Recording sessions with the Sadistic Mika Band

+After hearing their 1973 self-titled debut album, Thomas requested to produce the Sadistic Mika Band, a Japanese rock band led by husband and wife duo Kazuhiko Katō and Mika Fukui.
+He produced their second album Kurofune (aka Black Ship), which was released on 5 November 1974.
+During its recording, Mika and Thomas began an extramarital affair around June 1974.
+The affair ultimately caused the Sadistic Mika Band to break up in November 1975, when Mika decided to stay in the UK with Thomas and refused to return to Japan with the rest of the band.
+Their Thomas-produced third studio album, Hot!
+Menu, was released on 5 November 1975.
+After she divorced Katō, Mika and Thomas eventually married.
+By 1983, Mika had left Thomas.